artefactual/archivematica-storage-service-docs/administrators.rst

 FEDORA Deposit is used with the Archidora plugin to ingest material from Islandora.
 This is only available to the FEDORA Space, and is only required for that space.

+Replicator locations can be configured to replicate the AIPs in one or more AIP storage locations.
+If you wish for the replicated AIPs to be encrypted, create the location in an :ref:`encrypted space <gpg>`.

 If you want the same directory on disk to have multiple purposes, multiple Locations with different purposes can be created.

 **Fields**